chinapedia/wikipedia.abstract.en/Page/London_Borough_of_Croydon.md

 Culture

-Fairfield Halls in Central Croydon is the main entertainment venue in the borough Croydon has cut funding to the Warehouse Theatre.[142]
+Croydon has cut funding to the Warehouse Theatre.[142]

 In 2005, Croydon Council drew up a _Public Art Strategy_, with a vision intended to be accessible and to enhance people's enjoyment of their surroundings.[143]
 The public art strategy delivered a new event called _Croydon's Summer Festival_ hosted in Lloyd Park.[144]
 The festival consists of two days of events.[145]
 The first is called _Croydon's World Party_ which is a free one-day event with three stages featuring world, jazz and dance music from the UK and internationally.
 The final days event is the _Croydon Mela_, a day of music with a mix of traditional Asian culture and east-meets-western club beats across four stages as well as dozens of food stalls and a funfair.
 It has attracted crowds of over 50,000 people.[146]
 The strategy also created a creative industries hub in Old Town, ensured that public art is included in developments such as College Green and Ruskin Square and investigated the possibility of gallery space in the Cultural Quarter.